A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 “Touché.”
 After a moment’s consideration, he said, “I guess I’m a chicken.
 Thanks, Minnie.”

 She shoved him with her foot and started laughing.
-“You’re dumb.”
+“For such a smart guy, you’re an idiot.”

 “But you have to admit you’re having fun,” he said.
 When she grudgingly shrugged, he continued, “So that’ll make this whole thing a bit easier.”